-Please refer to Appendix A, Checklist for Formatting Requirements and Screen Out Criteria for SAMHSA Grant Applications, for SAMHSA's basic application formatting requirements.
-Applications that do not comply with these requirements will be screened out and will not be reviewed.
+Please refer to Appendix A, Checklist for Formatting Requirements and Screen out Criteria for SAMHSA Grant Applications, for SAMHSA's basic application formatting requirements.
+Failure to adhere to these requirements may impact the ability of your application to be funded.